Cyprus Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay on my salary in Cyprus?
+How much income tax do I pay in Cyprus if I earn EUR 50,000 per year?

-What are the social contributions I need to pay as an employee in Cyprus?
+What are the social insurance contributions I need to pay as an employee in Cyprus?

-You'll pay two main employee contributions: social insurance at 8.8% of your gross income (capped at EUR 5,862 annually) and General Health System contributions at 2.65% on income up to EUR 180,000.
-Both are deductible from your taxable income, so they reduce your overall tax burden.
+As an employee in Cyprus, you pay two main contributions: employee social insurance at 8.8% of your gross income (capped at EUR 5,862 annually) and General Health System contributions at 2.65% on income up to EUR 180,000.
+Both contributions are deductible from your taxable income, which reduces your overall tax burden.

 Compare Cyprus with other countries